SDC-Consulting-BE/sfds/README.md

 );
 ```

-Linking the color scheme with the main app is handled later, in [The SteveApp](#the-steveapp).
+Linking the color scheme with the main app is handled later in [The SteveApp](#the-steveapp).

 #### Theme mode switching

-To switch the current theme mode, simply use the _SteveThemeModeProvider_ and call the _flipThemeMode()_ method. e.g.:
+To switch the current theme mode, simply use the _SteveThemeModeProvider_ and call the _flipThemeMode()_ method:

 ``` dart
 ref.read(steveThemeModeProvider.notifier).flipThemeMode();